pqpxo/swakes_print/README.md

 ### 4. Configure the printer

-Edit `config.json` to match your printer and label:
+Edit `config.json` to match your printer and label, or use **Settings → Printer** in the UI after first run:

 ```json
 {